Artificial Insemination (AI) is the use of collected semen from bulls to inseminate and impregnate cows; without the two ever having to meet.

 It is more cost effective for the farmer, since he does not need to keep a bull for insemination himself.

-There is greater flexibility, because a farmer can have a variety of calves from different fathers, bred for different traits.
+There is greater flexibility, because a herds,am can have a variety of calves from different fathers, bred for different traits.

 Bulls can be very aggressive, so keeping them is potentially dangerous.
-With AI, the farmer need not keep the bull and so improves safety.
+With AI, the farmer need not keep the bull and so improve safety.

 Many diseases can be passed on by sexual contact.
 Sperm donors have tight controls over their health, so their semen is unlikely to contain pathogens that may infect the cows.